antoinesylvia/Autoplex-Cluster/general_apps_info/readme.md

   - Note: At the Nginx level, users can add a rule to only allow inbound traffic from known Cloudflare IPs.
 This can also be done more effectively at the router level instead if the feature is available.
   - Note: At the Cloudflare level, ensure Authenticated Origin Pulls is enabled.
 Helps validate traffic hitting a user's orgin server is coming 1st from Cloudflare (using a TLS cert)
 -----------------------------
-My currated list of popular apps (containerized) listed on this page, were discovered on:
+Popular apps (containerized) listed on this page, were discovered on:
  - https://github.com/awesome-selfhosted/awesome-selfhosted
  - https://github.com/sindresorhus/awesome
  - https://github.com/eagleusb/awesome-repositories